DataDog/documentation/content/guides/multiaccountorg.md

 2. Enter the name of the organization you wish to create and click the **Create** button.

 <div class="alert alert-warning">
-Please be aware that your org name should be <b> less than 32 characters</b>.
+Please be aware that your organization name should be <b>less than 32 characters</b>.
 </div>

 {{< img src="guides/multiaccountorg/guides-multacct-createorg.png" alt="Create Org" >}}